caiks/TBOT02/README.md

 ```
 The actor can be configured to output various log information about the active induces and updates at each *level*.

-Note that, depending on the compute capacity, the simulations could sometimes be run at multiples of real-time. `env011` and `env012` run with real-time factors of 2 and 4 respectively.
+Note that, depending on the compute capacity, the simulations can sometimes be run at multiples of real-time. `env011` and `env012` run with real-time factors of 2 and 4 respectively.
 There is also `env013`, which has a factor of 1/2, for the case where there is insufficient CPU.
 Lastly `env014` has a factor of 1/20 to enable debugging of the modes.

-When an initial *model* is loaded the actor writes some details of its active structure.
+When an initial *model* is loaded the actor logs some details of its active structure.
 These are the details for *model* 61 -
 ```
 model_1_00  fuds cardinality: 176   model cardinality: 3013 active size: 10000      fuds per threshold: 1.76
 model_1_01  fuds cardinality: 156   model cardinality: 2530 active size: 10000      fuds per threshold: 1.56